DevMountain/node-auth-afternoon/README.md

 ### Instructions

 * Create a file called treasureController.js in the controllers folder.
-* Set module.exports to an object with three properties, dragonTreasure, getMyTreasure, and getAllTreasure.
+* Set module.exports to an object that will store our methods.
-* Each of these properties should have the value of an async arrow function with parameters req and res.
+* Create a method called dragonTreasure with parameters req and res
-* dragonTreasure should get the database instance and run the get_dragon_treasure SQL file, passing in the number '1'.
+    * This should get the database instance and run the get_dragon_treasure SQL file, passing in the number '1'.
     * Return the result of this database query as the response with status 200.

+* Now go to server/index.js and require treasureController.js storing it on a const variable called `tc`.
+* Create a get endpoint, '/api/treasure/dragon', with the function tc.dragonTreasure.

+* Go back to treasureController.js and create a method called getMyTreasure with parameters req and res.
-* getMyTreasure should get the database instance and run the get_my_treasure SQL file, passing in the id from req.session.user.
+    * This should get the database instance and run the get_my_treasure SQL file, passing in the id from req.session.user.
     * Send the result of this database query as the response with status 200.

+* Now go to server/index.js and create a get endpoint, '/api/treasure/user', with the function tc.getMyTreasure.

+* Go back to treasureController.js and create a method called getAllTreasure with parameters req and res.
-* getAllTreasure should get the database instance and run the get_all_treasure SQL file.
+    * This should get the database instance and run the get_all_treasure SQL file.
     * Send a response with the result of this database query with status 200.

-Now we need to bring this controller into the main server file and create endpoints for these functions.

-* Require treasureController.js into the server file and store it on a const variable called `tc`.
-* Create a get endpoint, '/api/treasure/dragon', with the function tc.dragonTreasure.
-* Create a get endpoint, '/api/treasure/user', with the function tc.getMyTreasure.
-* Create a get endpoint, '/api/treasure/all', with the function tc.getAllTreasure.
+* Back on server/index.js, create a get endpoint, '/api/treasure/all', with the function tc.getAllTreasure.

 ### Solution